md-masuk-kabir-dalim/md-masuk-kabir-dalim/README.md

 - 🔧 Currently at **[Cybercraft Bangladesh](https://nusaiba.com.bd/cybercraft/)**, crafting high-performance solutions.
 - 💪 Always exploring new technologies, best practices, and scalable architectures.
 - 📚 Learning **React Native** to expand expertise in mobile development.
+- 🚀 Enthusiastic about **real-time applications, database optimization, and cloud infrastructure**.
 - 🤝 Open to collaborating on **Open Source Projects** and innovative ideas that push boundaries.

 <h3 align="center">🌐 Connect with Me</h3>